Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 Please note that there could be additional listen only nodes and streaming feeds.
 If time allows, this info will be updated via the voipwxnet web site and social media feeds.

-The VoIP Hurricane Net Management team continues to closely watch Hurricane Oscar.
+The VoIP Hurricane Net Management team continues to closely watch Hurricane Imelda.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.